 The NWT and Yukon Wildlife Acts and associated Regulations enable polar bear harvest management provisions to be enforceable in the ISR.
 The HTC by-law regulations under the NWT Wildlife Act identify requirements for use of tags, harvest reporting, and sample submission.
 The Yukon Wildlife Act has a similar ability to establish HTC by-laws.
 The Canada National Parks Act applies in National Parks in the ISR.

 Inuvialuit have exclusive rights to harvest polar bears in the ISR.
 In implementing the IFA, the Inuvialuit and the governments of Canada, the Northwest Territories and Yukon share management responsibilities in the Inuvialuit Settlement Region for renewable resources, including polar bears.
 The chart below illustrates the joint management system in the ISR as it applies to polar bears.
 Government and Inuvialuit interests are equally represented on joint management bodies established as a result of the IFA.
-The management bodies responsible for polar bears are illustrated in Figure 1 and listed below in detail.

 For more information see the Inuvialuit Settlement Region Polar Bear Joint Management Plan 2017.